google/koladata/docs/koda_v1_api_reference.md

   Returned DataSlice has OBJECT schema.

   Args:
-    shape_and_mask_from: mandatory DataSlice, whose shape and sparsity the returned DataSlice will have.
+    shape_and_mask_from: DataSlice, whose shape and sparsity the returned DataSlice will have.
-    itemid: Optional ITEMID DataSlice used as ItemIds of the resulting obj(s).
+    itemid: optional ITEMID DataSlice used as ItemIds of the resulting obj(s).
     db: optional DataBag where entities are created.
     **attrs: attrs to set in the returned Entity.